OfficeDev/office-js-docs-pr/docs/powerpoint/add-slides.md

 #### Have the user choose a matching slide

-If your add-in can be used in scenarios in which the new slide should always use the same combination of slide master and layout that is used by a user-selected existing slide, then your add-in can (1) prompt the user to select a slide and (2) read the IDs of the slide master and layout.
+If your add-in can be used in scenarios in which the new slide should use the same combination of slide master and layout that is used by an *existing* slide, then your add-in can (1) prompt the user to select a slide and (2) read the IDs of the slide master and layout.
 The following steps show how to read the IDs and add a slide with a matching master and layout.

 1. Create a method to get the index of the selected slide.
 The following is an example.
 Note about this code:

     - It uses the [Office.context.document.getSelectedDataAsync](/javascript/api/office/office.document#getSelectedDataAsync_coercionType__callback_) method of the Common JavaScript APIs.
     - The call to `getSelectedDataAsync` is embedded in a Promise-returning function.
 For more information about why and how to do this, see [Wrap Common-APIs in promise-returning functions](../develop/asynchronous-programming-in-office-add-ins.md#wrap-common-apis-in-promise-returning-functions).
+    - `getSelectedDataAsync` returns an array because multiple slides can be selected.
+In this scenario, the user has selected just one, so the code gets the first (0th) slide, which is the only one selected.
+    - The `index` value of the slide is the 1-based value the user sees beside the slide in the thumbnails pane.

     ```javascript
     function getSelectedSlideIndex() {